Action Plan: What It Is + How to Make One in 6 Steps

 Step 3: Allocate resources

-Sometimes, you can’t allocate all of your resources before you put your action plan in motion.
+Sometimes you can't allocate all your resources before putting your action plan into motion.
 Perhaps you have to apply for funding first or need executive approval before you can move on with a task.
-In that case, make the resource an action item in your plan so you can take care of it later.
+In that case, make the resource an action item in your plan so you can address it later.

 Step 4: Prioritize tasks

-When your team is clear on their priorities, they know what work to do first and what work they can reschedule if necessary.
-No action plan is set in stone, so the best way to empower your team is to let them know what tasks have a high priority and which ones are a bit more flexible.
+When your team understands their priorities, they know what work to do first and what to reschedule if necessary.
+No action plan is set in stone, so the best way to empower your team is to let them know which tasks are high priority and which are a bit more flexible.

 To make this clear, sort all of your action items by priority and sequence: